githedgehog/docs/docs/install-upgrade/build-wiring.md

 #### Server Connections

 A server connection is a connection used to connect servers to the fabric.
-The fabric will configure the server-facing port according to the type of the connection (MLAG, Bundle, etc).The configuration of the actual server needs to be done by the server administrator.
-The server name is not validated by the fabric and is used as metadata to identify the connection.
+The fabric will configure the server-facing port according to the type of the connection (MLAG, Bundle, etc).
+The configuration of the actual server needs to be done by the server administrator.
+The server port names are not validated by the fabric and used as metadata to identify the connection.
 A server connection can be one of:

 - *Unbundled* - A single cable connecting switch to server.
 - *Bundled* - Two or more cables going to a single switch, a LAG or similar.